boukhezzar/boubekeur/content/_index.md

 type: landing

 sections:
+  - block: about.biography
+    id: about
+    content:
+      title: Biography
+      # Choose a user profile to display (a folder name within `content/authors/`)
+      username: admin
   - block: hero
     demo: true # Only display this section in the Hugo Blox Builder demo site
     content: